lag249/Portfolio/README.md

 # Hi, I'm Lindsay! 👋

 I'm a Business Analyst with a passion for leveraging data and technology to drive strategic decision-making.
-I'm currently pursuing a Master's degree in Information Security to further enhance my technical expertise and cybersecurity knowledge.
+I'm currently pursuing a Master's degree in Information Security and an Associate Degree in Information Technology to further enhance my technical expertise and cybersecurity knowledge.

 # Skills
 - Business Analysis: Requirements gathering, process modeling, data analysis, and solution design